 This RV park is ideal for those on a budget.
 The website calls it ‘primitive camping with amenities,’ and it is an excellent description of the park.
 Usually, a primitive campground is known as a boondocking spot, and it implies that there are limited accommodations or none in some cases.
 But that’s not what you’ll find here – this place has a bunch of perks and facilities are low prices.

 Therefore, if you are looking for basic camping, this is the place to be!
 You can visit as a tent camper, with your RV (small or large), and even Class A coaches.
+If you don’t have an RV yet, but are looking to purchase one to start enjoying tips like this, give Kirkland RV a try if you’re on the market to buy a used one.

 Why is this place great?